 Choose a campsite that allows dogs

-Not all campsites welcome dogs in the same way that we dog owners do, so make sure you choose one where camping with dogs is just fine.
-There might be extra costs and certain restrictions that apply, so do your research before you get there to know exactly what to expect.
+Not all campsites welcome dogs in the same way that we dog owners do.
+Be sure to choose one where camping with dogs is just fine.
+There might be extra costs and certain restrictions that apply.
+So do your research before you get there to know exactly what to expect.

 ID for your dog